 Fāṭima, a paragon of virtue

-The two examples of prosperity are Asia, the wife of Pharaoh, and Mary, the mother of Jesus Christ.
-Asia was the Queen of Egypt.
-She was unique, but she accepted the invitation of Moses, regardless of all risks.
+The two examples of prosperity are Asiya, the wife of Pharaoh, and Mary, the mother of Jesus Christ.
+Asiya was the Queen of Egypt.
+She accepted the invitation of Moses, regardless of all risks.
 Pharaoh was infuriated when he discovered his wife’s inclination towards his enemy.
-Despite his love for her, he crucified her, little knowing that he only served her realize her dream.
+Despite his love for her, he crucified her as she refused to change her beliefs and acceptance of God and Moses.
 The Qur’an says: ‘Allah draws an[other] example for those who have faith: the wife of Pharaoh, when she said, ‘My Lord!
 Build me a home near You in paradise, and deliver me from Pharaoh and his conduct, and deliver me from the wrongdoing lot.’’
 (Q66:11)

 Fāṭima as the best woman of the world

 The third example of women to follow is Fāṭima.
 The prophet has said that four women, including his daughter, will be the best women in Heaven. ʿĀʾisha says: ‘I found nobody much virtuous than Fāṭima except her father…’ (Sīrat al-Ḥalabī)